0 vital [at] vitalweekly [dot] net is the

 can preserve our independence.
 This is not a thing that is open for

 discussion.
-Basically if you read this after you have found, then you
+Basically if you read this after you have found this 'half hidden garage sale', then you

-should have it earlier, for instance when you were sending a promo.
+should have read this page sooner, for instance when you were sending a promo.

 Like it says in every Vital Weekly, read this page, means you agree